 Chocolate-covered berries (Costco brand is great!)

 *Note: Most convention center sites will say that they don’t allow outside food, coolers, etc. However, from experience, it’s OK to bring snacks and most teams do it.
-A zipped backpack, soft cooler bag like the Whole Food ones, or even a recyclable plastic grocery bag, kept close and on your shoulder when walking in, is usually fine!
+A zipped backpack, a soft cooler bag like the Whole Food ones, or even a recyclable plastic grocery bag, kept close and on your shoulder when walking in, is usually fine!

 If the team plays in the morning wave, they will need lunch at the tournament site.
 (Even if the team is in the PM wave, the team may need to eat something during their pool play, which may last well into the evening).
 As mentioned under snacks, players do not always have time for meals and since the schedule or the finishing time depends on every day by how long are the games or how they finish within their pool, it is best to have plenty of snacks & sandwiches for the players.
 Chaperones can check with the coaches to find out the pool play schedule and the best times for having food available to the team.